Pogorzelec, Podlaskie Voivodeship: History

 In 1827 it was documented that the village population was 326 inhabitants and 26 homes and In 1830, Onufry Yakovlev (Smirnov), who came from Pogorzelec, founded the village of Onufryjevo, which was then in the territory of East Prussia, thus giving rise to the Mazurian diaspora of Old Believers centred around the molennia in Wojnowo, in 1887 it was documented that the village population was numbered at 544 inhabitants and 72 homes.

 According to the First General Population Census, conducted in 1921, the village of Pogorzelec had 461 inhabitants, living in 87 houses.
 The vast majority of Pogorzelec residents, 379 in number, declared an Old Believer religion.
 The others reported, in turn, the Roman Catholic faith (81 persons) and the Orthodox faith (1 person).
 The religious division of the inhabitants of the village almost completely coincided with their national-ethnic structure, as 375 persons declared Russian nationality and the remaining 86 persons reported Polish national identity.

+Four Polish citizens were murdered by Nazi Germany in the village during World War II.